Oluwaniyii/teledeus-stockon/README.md

 <br>

- Users are allowed to revoke an acces at any time given, when you try to make a request using revoked acces, you get an unauthorized response
+ Users are allowed to revoke an access at any time given, when you try to make a request using revoked access token , you get an unauthorized response

 **Request**